-The SSPEs used to originate securitisations are generally included in the consolidated financial statements from the date that control commences until the date that control ceases.
-Although the Bank does not own more than half of the voting power of these SSPEs, it has the power to control the relevant activities of the SSPE including the ability to affect the variable returns of the investee and hence these entities are consolidated.
+The SPEs used to originate securitisations are generally included in the consolidated financial statements from the date that control commences until the date that control ceases.
+Although the Bank does not own more than half of the voting power of these SPEs, it has the power to control the relevant activities of the SPE including the ability to affect the variable returns of the investee and hence these SEs are consolidated.

 Financial assets are derecognised when the right to receive cash flows from the financial assets has expired or the Bank has transferred substantially all the risks and rewards of ownership.
-The Bank had one such derecognised loan securitisation during 2021, "Glenbeigh I" which was redeemed and collapsed in November 2021.

-The Bank's investments in derecognised non-performing loan securitisations are classified as a "Purchased or originated credit impaired asset" (POCI) and recorded at fair value at original recognition and interest income is subsequently recognised on a credit-adjusted EIR basis.
-The Bank did not hold any such investments at the end of 2021.
+The Bank's investments in derecognised non-performing loan securitisations are classified as a "Purchased or originated credit impaired asset" (POCI) and recorded at fair value at original recognition and interest income is subsequently recognised on a credit-adjusted effective interest rate (EIR) basis.
+The Bank did not hold any such investments at the end of 2022.